revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-27.When the unreachable catch block error is shown by the compiler?
+27.When is the unreachable catch block error displayed by the compiler?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)